Until now, most of the discussion about nation-state cyber threats to Western nations has focused on China, Russia, and North Korea.

 #1: Iran cyberattacks are now targeting U.S. elections

-Microsoft announced a small in scale but high in strategy cyberattack coming from one of the key Iranian hacking groups.
+In the fall of 2019, Microsoft announced a small in scale but high in strategy cyberattack coming from one of the key Iranian hacking groups.

 "Today we're sharing that we've recently seen significant cyber activity by a threat group we call Phosphorus, which we believe originates from Iran and is linked to the Iranian government.